arcus/arcus_skill_series_sql/demystifying_sql/demystifying_sql.md

 [[?]]
 There are multiple correct answers!

 --{{1}}--
 SQL is great at working with rectangular data, data that is stored in tables with rows and columns.
 Its powerful SELECT / FROM / WHERE syntax makes SQL an ideal tool for isolating just the data you care about, whether that's specifying the columns you're interested in or limiting your data to just those rows that meet certain conditions.
 However, it's not great for fine-tuned statistical, linguistic, or data visualization purposes.

 ## Recap

-In this module, you learned about the language SQL, which is an acronym for "Structured Query Language".
+Today, you learned about the language SQL, which is an acronym for "Structured Query Language".
 It's a powerful tool for requesting specific subsets of data from a relational database, and has been around since the 1970's because of its efficiency and utility.

 We also introduced you to two important elements of the language: